UPPMAX/HPC-python/docs/day3/batch-new.rst

 Running your programs and scripts on UPPMAX, HPC2N, LUNARC, C3SE, NSC, and PDC
 ------------------------------------------------------------------------------

-As mentioned Friday, in the introduction to Slurm and batch jobs:
+As mentioned yesterday, in the introduction to Slurm and batch jobs:

 - Any longer, resource-intensive, or parallel jobs must be run through a **batch script** or in an interactive session on allocated compute nodes.
 - A batch job is **not** interactive, so you cannot make changes to the job while it is running.